GeorgeStrakhov/minimal_agent/README.md

 ## Why?

 The existing agent frameworks feel too complex and bloated.
 Maybe they are right for some use cases, but my feeble brain needed something simpler.
-All this talk of "agents" is tricky because you can't really rely on an LLM to do what you want it to do.
+All this talk of "agents" is tricky because you can't rely on an LLM to do what you want it to do.
 Not yet anyway.
-So I really want is not smart agents that will figure things out, but simply smart functions - that I can call with a system prompt and a bunch of tools and they will reliably do the one thing they are supposed to do.
-And if they can't - they will fail, ideally explaining why.
+So what I want is not super-smart "agents" that will figure things out completely by themselves (spoiler: they won't).
+What I want is smart functions: you call them, you give some inputs, you know what you get back.
+And behind the scenes they may be doing some fuzzy stuff that a normal function won't be able to do.
+But on the outside - it's all solid and predictable.
+So I want smart functions, that you give them an instruction, a response schema and a bunch of tools and they will reliably do the one thing they are supposed to do.
+And if they can't - they will fail properly, ideally explaining why.

 So less like superintelligent "agents" and more like well trained puppies.
 You tell them what to do and they do it, bringing back exactly what you needed in the form you needed.
 Maybe in the future there is some pavlovian conditioning and training.
 But for now they are just like your average well trained dog: excitable, reliable, and not very smart.